mcarroll138/mr-robogers/README.md

 Code: function beepInsert()
 Expected Output: ['Beep!', 'Boop!', 3]

-Ignore all test below, rerunning test after misinterperting the project prompt.

-Test: It looks for the number 3 in the finalInt and replaces with the string "Won't you be my neighbor?"
+Test: It looks for the number 3 in the userArray and replaces with the string "Won't you be my neighbor?"
 Code: function neighborInsert()
 Expected Output: ['Beep!', 'Boop!', 'Won't you be my neighbor?']

+Test: It refactors code to remove findInteger function
+Code: //function findInteger
+Expected Output: Code runs correctly without function

-Test: It looks for multiple instances of the number 1 and replaces all with "Beep!"
+Test: It replaces any text containing the integer 1, with Beep.
-code: function beepInsert()
+Code function beepInsert()
-Expected output: Beep!, Boop!, 3, Beep!
+Expected Output: ['Beep!', 'Boop!', 'Won't you be my neighbor?', '4', '5', '6', '7', '8', '9', 'Beep', 'Beep']

+Test: It replaces any text containing the integer 2, with Boop.
+Code function boopInsert()
+Expected Output: ['Beep!', 'Boop!', 'Won't you be my neighbor?', '4', '5', '6', '7', '8', '9', 'Beep', 'Beep', 'Boop!']